libretro-thumbnails/libretro-thumbnails/README.md

 ### Image Guidelines

-# Resolution
+#### Resolution
   - Images with native width larger than 512px should be scaled down to 512px wide
   - Images with native width of 512px or less should be added as-is

+__Substitutions__.
+Promotional material is acceptable when no official boxart is available.

-# Screenshot Composition & Aesthetics
+#### Screenshot Composition & Aesthetics
-For snaps (in-game screenshots), choose a good clear artful image that shows the art, spirit, or action of the game in normal or ideal gameplay.
-For examples of well-chosen well-composed in-game screenshots, see the back-of-box images printed on officially published games.
+For snaps (in-game screenshots), choose a good clear artful image that shows the art, spirit, environment, and action of the game in normal or ideal gameplay.
+For examples of well-chosen well-composed in-game screenshots, see the back-of-box images printed on officially published games and the guidelines below.

-In order for the thumbnail repository to contain "archival quality" snaps (in-game screenshots) for each game:
-  - Snaps should ideally represent characteristic art/sprites, environment, and/or action from the game.
-  - Contributors should think of what screenshot a museum curator would pick for a museum exhibit about the game.
-  - Contributors should think of what kind of picture the game's designers and artists would pick for the back of the game's box.
+The goal is to have a library of archival quality snaps (in-game screenshots) for each game.
+Contributors should think about and ask themselves: _What screenshot would a museum director create and pick for a museum exhibit about the game?
+What kind of screenshot would the game's designers and artists would pick for their work portfolio or on the back of the game's box?_

-_Examples for thinking about the elements of a good screenshot composition._
+_Examples of a good and bad screenshot composition._

-  - Racing game:
+  - __Racing game:__
     - A good screenshot often will show the vehicle following the road and with visible competitors/co-racers if they exist.
 A worse screenshot would be crashed off the track with the camera aiming away from the upcoming road.
-  - Fighting game:
+  - __Fighting game__
     - A good snap screenshot will show the character sprites and at least one animation key frame, not a situation when the characters are off-screen or invisible.
-  - Scrolling shooter:
+  - __Scrolling shooter:__
     - Some combination of clear player ship + clear background + enemies + some of the bullet style or explosions.
-  - 3rd person action game
+  - __3rd person action game__
     - A good snap thumbnail will include some balance between the character and the environmental setting or style of the game.
 A less ideal snap thumbnail might be mostly filled by a single wall texture with the camera directly facing a bland wall.

-__Substitutions__.
-- Promotional material is acceptable when no official boxart is available.

 # Credits